 Deepak Tripathi, a former BBC correspondent who has kept a keen eye on the region for more than three decades, identifies systematically the naive calculations, strategic and operational blunders, disregard for history and for other cultures, and even downright prejudice that have brought so much harm to so many.
 The legacy of Bush’s foreign policy will take years to overcome, Tripathi argues.
 His war on terror provoked resentment and violent opposition, opened up sectarian divisions, and created Hobbesian conditions of war of all against all.
 The long-term price tag for America has been estimated at a colossal $3 trillion, but as Tripathi seeks to demonstrate, the overall cost, in human and economic terms, will be incalculable.

-DEEPAK TRIPATHI, PhD, FRHistS, FRAS, is a British historian whose interests include the Middle East, South Asia and the United States in the world.
-He is an honorary research fellow at Roehampton University.
+DEEPAK TRIPATHI, PhD, FRHistS, FRAS, is a British historian whose interests include the Middle East and South Asia, the Cold War and the United States in the world.
+He is currently an honorary fellow at Exeter University, and was an honorary fellow at Roehampton University (2012-2015).
 Earlier his long career (1974–2000) was spent primarily in the BBC, where he was a correspondent, commentator and editor.
 He set up the BBC office in Kabul in the early 1990s, was the corporation’s resident correspondent in Afghanistan, and reported from Pakistan, Syria, Sri Lanka, and India.
 This book is part of a trilogy that also encompasses Breeding Ground: Afghanistan and the Origins of Islamist Terrorism (2011) and Imperial Designs: War, Humiliation and the Making of History (2013), published by Potomac Books.